SonamNarula/the-placement-arc/README.md

 # there's no retry_limit set on effort here. only on patience,
 # and that's still being tuned.

-# one test score is a sample size of one. fifteen green builds
+# one test score is a sample size of one. sixteen green builds
-# in a row, averaging 94.4%, is a distribution you can trust.
+# in a row, averaging 94.8%, is a distribution you can trust.

 # the only failure mode this pipeline actually has is the
 # quiet kind — the one where it just stops running. that
-# hasn't happened in 47 days, and it isn't scheduled to.
+# hasn't happened in 83 days, and it isn't scheduled to.

 # being the loudest build in the room was never the goal.
 # being the one still running when review starts was.